mautic/developer-documentation-new/docs/design/feedback.rst

 The principles of visibility, transparency, and guidance form the foundation of an intuitive and informative user experience.

-- **Visibility**: keep all functionalities visible, even when there is no data available.
+- **Visibility**: keep all functionalities visible, even when there's no data available.
 - **Transparency**: communicate that information is missing.
 - **Guidance**: provide instructions on how to obtain the data or activate the necessary settings.